Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2020 is out!

-To help you plan your holidays, check out these one-week itineraries for Spring in Japan 2017 – all centered around the blooming of cherry trees.
+To help you plan your holidays, check out these one-week itineraries for spring in Japan – all centered around the blooming of the cherry trees.
 If you have more than a week (lucky you!), pair them up.

 Even after the cherry blossom season, these itineraries are a good way to see the best of Japan.
-So make sure to bookmark this for future trips or send to your Japan-loving friend.
+So make sure to bookmark this for future trips or send to all your Japan-loving friends.

-Chasing Cherry Blossoms: One-week itineraries for Spring in Japan 2017
+Chasing cherry blossoms: One-week itineraries for spring in Japan

 - Map of all locations